wasin-waeosri/QuickStart.Elektron.EDP-RT/Amazon_AMI.md

-# How to Setup Refinitiv Amazon Machine Elektron Real Time in Cloud Image
+# How to Setup Refinitiv's Amazon EC2 Machine Image for Elektron Real Time in Cloud
 - Last update: May 2019
 - Environment: Amazon AWS EC2 instance
 - Compiler: Python